Keyboard Tester

 Click anywhere on the page, then press each key in turn.
 A key that never lights up is dead; one that stays green is stuck.
 Some keys (F5, F11, F12) are reserved by the browser and may not register.

 Press keys on your keyboard and watch them light up on the layout above.
-It’s the quickest way to catch a dead key, a stuck switch, or a chord that ghosts.
+A dead key, a stuck switch, or a chord that ghosts shows itself the moment you hit it.

 How to use